AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/01.overview/docs.en.md

 <a name="filters"></a>
 ### Filters

 In essence, filter lists are sets of rules written in a special language, and your ad blocker is an interpreter of these rules who then implements them.
-As a result, you stop seeing ads on your webpages and life gets lots better.
+As a result, you stop seeing ads on your webpages and life gets a lot better.

 <img src="https://cdn.adguard.com/public/Adguard/Blog/in-depth-extension/filters.png" style="border: 1px solid #efefef; max-width: 600px; padding: 2px;">